FennelFetish/qapyq/README.md

 - **Captioning**: Describe images with text
   - Edit captions manually with drag-and-drop support
-  - Tag sorting and filtering rules
+  - Tag grouping, merging, sorting, filtering and replacement rules
   - Colored text highlighting
-  - Automated captioning
+  - Automated captioning with support for grounding
   - Prompt presets
-  - Iterative prompting with each answer saved to different entries in a `.json` file
+  - Multi-turn conversations with each answer saved to different entries in a `.json` file
   - Further refinement with LLMs

+- **Stats/Filters**: Summarize your data and get an overview
+  - List all tags, image resolutions or size of concept folders
+  - Filter images and create subsets
+  - Combine and chain filters
+  - Export the summaries as CSV

 - **Batch Processing**: Process whole folders at once
   - Flexible batch captioning, tagging and transformation
   - Batch scaling of images
   - Batch masking with user-defined macros
   - Batch cropping of images using your macros
+  - Copy and move files, create symlinks, ZIP captions for backups

 - **AI Assistance**:
   - Support for state-of-the-art captioning and masking models